Why You Should Turn Your Followers Into A Community & How to Get Started

 Before choosing though, make sure to do your research to find out which one supports your ultimate mission and your personal needs as a community host.

-Think about it: when you show up in someone’s inbox, it’s far more personal than them simply seeing your content in passing on your Instagram feed.
-Emails are more intimate, and they are actually very effective in driving conversions.
-In fact 64% of B2B marketers in 2021 claimed that email marketing was what helped them achieve their business goals that year – and 81% said it was still their top marketing strategy.
+In fact, 64% of B2B marketers in 2021 claimed that email marketing was what helped them achieve their business goals that year – and 81% said it was still their top marketing strategy.

 This means building an email newsletter around your community is a great way to start building your fan base into a community.